 Baclofen is a muscle relaxant that works by suppressing the transmission of certain messages between nerve cells.
 It can therefore be used for relieving pain of muscle spasms including chronic severe spasticity.
 Baclofen may also be used for the treatment of gastroesophageal reflux (GERD), intractable hiccups, and trigeminal neuralgia

 How to use it?

 Baclofen can be taken by mouth as tablets or by intrathecal injection.

-If you are taking it for relieving pain of muscle spasm, you should take 5-10 mg 3 times daily.
+If you are taking it for relieving the pain of muscle spasms, you should take 5-10 mg 3 times daily.

 If you are taking it for treating chronic severe spasticity, you should start with 5 mg 3 times daily and gradually increase up to a maintenance dose of 60 mg daily in divided doses.
 Your doctor will review the treatment if no benefit is observed in 6 weeks on the maximum dose, which is 100 mg daily.